Manage the resources associated with your Azure accounts in Visual Studio Cloud Explorer

 Like the Azure portal, Cloud Explorer is built on the Azure Resource Manager stack.
 Therefore, Cloud Explorer understands resources such as Azure resource groups and Azure services such as Logic apps and API apps, and it supports role-based access control (RBAC).

-- Visual Studio 2017 with the Azure workload selected, or an earlier version of Visual Studio with the Microsoft Azure SDK for .NET 2.9.
+- Visual Studio 2017 or later (see Visual Studio downloads) with the Azure workload selected.
+You can also use an earlier version of Visual Studio with the Microsoft Azure SDK for .NET 2.9.

 - Microsoft Azure account - If you don't have an account, you can sign up for a free trial or activate your Visual Studio subscriber benefits.

 To view Cloud Explorer, press Ctrl+Q to activate the search box, and then enter Cloud Explorer.

 To view the resources associated with an Azure account, you must first add the account to Cloud Explorer.

 In Cloud Explorer, choose the Account Management button.